carsonclarke570/DaybreakGameEngine/README.md

 ## Acknowledgments

-* My friends, for not being in anyway involved with this project
+* My friends, for not being in any way involved with this project